Project

 2025

-This second series is rooted in my own biography, reflecting the dialogue between Colombia and France.
-Bringing together the Cattleya trianae, Colombia’s national flower, and the Iris, a historic symbol of France, the works explore memory, migration, and transformation.
-Created first as digital drawings in Procreate and later translated into soft pastel, they expand into different formats — a migrant garden where roots travel and bloom elsewhere.
+By bringing together the Cattleya trianae, Colombia’s national flower, and the Iris, the historical symbol of France, the works explore memory, migration, and transformation — a migrant garden where roots travel and bloom elsewhere.

 A glimpse into the creative process: from digital sketches in Procreate to the layering of textures and forms that bring the series to life.